Bobby Fischer: Fischer clock

-Fischer Random
+Fischerandom

-Following his re-emergence onto the chess scene with his 1992 match against Spassky, Fischer heavily disparaged chess as it was being played at the highest levels.
+Following his re-emergence on the chess scene in 1992 with his match against Spassky, Fischer harshly disparaged the way chess was being played at the highest levels.
 As a result, on June 19, 1996, in Buenos Aires, Argentina, Fischer announced and advocated a variant of chess called Fischerandom (later also known as Chess960).
-The goal of Fischerandom was to ensure that a game between two players is a contest between their understandings of chess, rather than their abilities to prepare opening strategies or memorize opening lines.
+The goal of Fischerandom was to ensure that a game between two players is a contest of understanding of chess, rather than a contest of abilities to prepare opening strategies or memorize opening lines.

 Legacy

 Some grandmasters compared Fischer's play to that of a computer or a player without noticeable weaknesses.

 Biographers David Edmonds and John Eidinow wrote:

 Faced with Fischer's extraordinary coolness, his opponents [sic] assurance would begin to disintegrate.
 A Fischer move, which at first glance looked weak, would be reassessed.
-It must have a deep master plan behind it, undetectable by mere mortals (more often than not they were right, it did).
+It must have a deep master plan behind it, undetectable by mere mortals (more often than not, they were right, it did).
 The US grandmaster Robert Byrne labeled the phenomenon "Fischer-fear".
 Grandmasters would wilt, their suits would crumple, sweat would glisten on their brows, panic would overwhelm their nervous systems.
 Errors would creep in.
 Calculations would go awry.
 There was talk among grandmasters that Fischer hypnotized his opponents, that he undermined their intellectual powers with a dark, mystic, insidious force.

 Kasparov wrote that Fischer "became the detonator of an avalanche of new chess ideas, a revolutionary whose revolution is still in progress".
 In January 2009, reigning world champion Viswanathan Anand described him as "the greatest chess player who ever lived".
 Ljubomir Ljubojević called Fischer "A man without frontiers.
 He didn't divide the East and the West, he brought them together in their admiration of him."